 ×

-Bank’s founders and their successors intuitively understood the role of cooperative institutions towards philanthropy right from its inception.
+At Saraswat Bank, Corporate Social Responsibility (CSR) is not a new exercise, it is a tradition.
+The Bank’s founders and their successors intuitively understood the relationship between cooperative institutions and philanthropy.
 They were presciently aware that a cooperative institution needed to stay connected with the needs and aspirations of society at large.
 CSR constitutes the umbilical cord that connects the Bank to society.
-For an institution with a legacy of over a hundred years, the archetype of community service was established by its founder, late Shri Wamanrao Varde.
-His praiseworthy gesture during the Second World War has left its imprint on the collective consciousness of the Bank – when the people of Mumbai were facing a grave scarcity of food grains, late Shri Wamanrao Varde dared to set up a ration shop at Girgaum so as to mitigate their hardships and make available the basic necessities of life.
-During those days, Saraswat Bank was a community-centric bank but none questioned his philanthropic act even though the Banking laws, Cooperative Laws and the Bye-laws did not have any provision to facilitate opening of a ration shop.
+The archetype of community service was established by its founder, late Shri Wamanrao Varde.
+His praiseworthy gesture during the Second World War has left its imprint on the collective consciousness of the Bank – when the people of Mumbai were facing a grave scarcity of food grains, late Shri Wamanrao Varde dared to set up a ration shop at Girgaum to mitigate their hardships and make available the basic necessities of life.
+During those days, Saraswat Bank was a community-centric bank, but none questioned his philanthropic act even though the Banking laws, Cooperative Laws, and the Bye-laws did not have any provision to facilitate opening of a ration shop.
 With this courageous act, he inked the blueprint for Corporate Social Responsibility, underscoring the importance of a cooperative institution’s contribution towards the larger social good.